 Students admitted to the DNP-NM program must complete a rigorous curriculum consisting of 69 credit hours and 900 clinical hours.
 In addition, students attend RISE twice and CPI once during their program of study.
 Admitted students should refer to and follow the academic program guide for their cohort year.

-Residential Intensive Summer Experience
+Residential Intensive Summer Experience (RISE)

-The Residential Intensive Summer Experience (RISE) is an intensive learning experience designed to support student success in the DNP program.
-DNP students are required to attend RISE in Tucson, AZ on an annual basis.
-RISE attendance for part-time students may vary.
+RISE is an intensive learning experience designed to support student success in the DNP program.
+DNP students are required to attend RISE virtually for the first year.

 Clinical Practicum

-Clinical placements for students are arranged with appropriate preceptors, clinical coordinators and administrators.
+Clinical placements for students are arranged with appropriate preceptors, clinical coordinators, and administrators.
 Priority is given to arranging clinical placements in the student's geographical area.

 Frequently Asked Questions